Ifa Isfansyah: Biography

 Four years later, Ifa released Harap Tenang, Ada Ujian!
-(Please Be Quiet, There are Tests!), a short film about the 2006 FIFA World Cup in comparison with the 2006 Yogyakarta earthquake, which was screened in film festivals in Indonesia, Japan, Kazakhstan.
-The same year he received a scholarship to study film at Im Kwon Taek Film School in Dongseo University, South Korea.
+(Please Be Quiet, There are Tests!), a short film about the 2006 FIFA World Cup in comparison with the 2006 Yogyakarta earthquake, which was screened in film festivals in Indonesia, Japan, and Kazakhstan.
+The same year, he received a scholarship to study film at Im Kwon Taek Film School in Dongseo University, South Korea.
 In 2007 he released Setengah Sendok Teh (Half a Teaspoonful).

 Ifa made his feature film debut with Garuda di Dadaku (Garuda on my Chest), which was released on 18 June 2009; the film follows a young boy who dreams of playing in the Indonesian football league.

 On 10 November 2011, Ifa released his second feature-length film, Sang Penari (The Dancer), which had spent three years in production.
 Based on the trilogy Ronggeng Dukuh Paruk (Ronggeng of Paruk Hamlet) by Ahmad Tohari, the film follows the life of a young ronggeng in Banyumas, Central Java, and touches on the communist purge of 1965–1966.
 The film was selected as the Indonesian entry for the Best Foreign Language Oscar at the 85th Academy Awards, but it did not make the final shortlist.